Skip to content

 For an effective strategy, ensure you set measurable goals to determine success and know how to achieve them.

-What Are the Benefits of Strategic Management in the Public Sector?
+What are the Benefits of Strategic Management in the Public Sector?

 Crafting a strategy can give employees a clear structure and measurable goals to work towards.
 It also enables senior management to focus on an organisation’s bigger picture and take a step back from solely concentrating on day-to-day issues.